 About

-Your Favorite Award-winning Community Media Station
+Your Award-winning Community Media Station

 Our Story

 We are Peabody TV, (formerly known as Peabody Access Telecommunications, Inc) a community media center serving residents of Peabody and beyond.
-Our mission is to stimulate cultural, artistic, and political expression through media.
+We are a 501(c)3 nonprofit funded through revenues derived from cable television franchise fees.

 Providing local coverage since 1980